In-School Student Services

 - Yeshiva Ohr Yisrael (YOY)

 Gateways’ ongoing commitment to fundraise for financial aid makes funds available to schools to offer financial assistance to qualified families.
-Qualified families are those with demonstrated financial needs who access Gateways services for their children with documented disabilities and special needs.
+Qualified families are those with demonstrated financial needs who access Gateways services for their children with documented disabilities and learning challenges.

-If you have questions about whom to contact at your day school to learn more about Gateways’ services and fees or for information about Gateways’ Day School programs, email Director of Day School Programs Sharon Goldstein.
+If you have questions about whom to contact at your day school to learn more, email Director of Day School Programs Sharon Goldstein.

 Day School Stories